Recommended Topic Related To:

 Gustatory disturbance 3.1 1.1

-Endocrine: Infrequent was gynecomastia; rare were glycosuria and hormone level change.
+Endocrine: Infrequent was gynecomastia; rare was glycosuria.

 Special Senses: Infrequent was visual disturbance; rare was diplopia.